raven619claw/aspire-test/README.md

 Used styled componennts.

-Created a generic theme object, jsut using it for colors but can be extended.
+Created a generic theme object, just using it for colors but can be extended.

 ## Routing